This course is only available for students in the BA Urban Studies programme.

 1) Identify key questions and topics regarding historical methods and sources in relation the field of Urban Studies.
 These questions relate to: sources and evidence, credit and acknowledgement, narrative and explanation, and the relevance of history to Urban Studies.

-2) Summarize and reproduce the most important questions and topics on historical methods and sources as addressed in the work group and literature.
+2) Summarize and reproduce the most important questions and topics on historical methods and sources as addressed in the seminar and literature.

-3) Classify and recognize key concepts in historical methods and sources as formulated in the course literature and in the work groups.
+3) Classify and recognize key concepts in historical methods and sources as formulated in the course literature and in the seminar.

 Mode of instruction